ViralTexts/gtr-clusters/clusters/18640117-sn82015407-TheFootstepsOfDecay.md

 ## [From _Casket (1826-1830)_](https://iiif.archivelab.org/iiif/sim_grahams-illustrated-magazine_1826-12_1_12?page=31)

 #### 1826-12-01 &middot; Philadelphia

 <table style="width: 100%;"><tr><td style="width: 50%">

+rth
- all those glittering toys of earth,
+Are all those glittering toys of earth,
 That Ture us here ?
 Dreams of a sleep that death must break,
 Alas! before it bids us wake,